ufukty/gohandlers/docs/articles/intermediate/typed-clients.md

 Building an HTTP API is only half the battle.
 The other half? **Consuming it safely and efficiently.**

 Manually crafting client code to call your Go API can lead to duplicated logic, fragile interfaces, and plenty of boilerplate.
-That’s why **gohandlers** doesn’t just generate server-side glue—it also gives you **typed, ready-to-use clients** for your endpoints.
+That’s why **Gohandlers** doesn’t just generate server-side glue—it also gives you **typed, ready-to-use clients** for your endpoints.

-In this article, you'll learn how gohandlers turns your existing request/response types into a complete HTTP client, complete with automatic serialization, request building, and error parsing—no manual code required.
+In this article, you'll learn how Gohandlers turns your existing request/response types into a complete HTTP client, complete with automatic serialization, request building, and error parsing—no manual code required.

 ---